brown-band/website/pages/scripts/1979-1980/fall/princeton.md

 :script-tab And had little poise\
 It was F. _the Princeton Band._

-:sd[March off on yard lines to the tune of "Ever True"]
+:sd[March off on yard lines to the tune of “Ever True”]